 How long have you been creating these scarves?
 Kay Lee Williams: I’ve been doing scarves since around 2012, so not long really.
 Unfortunately I work full time, so at times don't get a lot of time to do as much as I would like.
+Where did you find out about eco-dyeing?
+Initially my niece showed me how to eco dye.
+It's interesting how different tutors show various methods, but I adjust and am always experimenting.
+What plants do you use for the dyeing process?
+I use a variety of gum tree leaves among other flowers and their leaves such as grevilleas, roses, kangaroo paw.
+Some come out red, green, spotted black, and it always amazes me the various shades I get.
+What is the gathering process like?
 Eucalyptus dyes — Sally Blake.
 Recipes For the project I used the same recipe for every dye-pot so results from the different plants could be compared.

 Below I have outlined the specific recipes for this project.
 However if I am making dyes to colour materials for artworks my recipe wouldn't need to be so precise.
 Basically I use a non-reactive (stainless steel) pot big enough to hold the materials to be dyed.
 Next I would nearly fill the pot with leaves and then add water until the leaves are covered.
 Project recipes The leaves- from each species I removed 100 grams of leaves from the stalks and flower buds.
-With the dye liquor onlywith alum as a mordant iron as a mordantcopper as a mordant For the project I only used fresh leaves cut from the trees and processed them within 3 days of collection.
+With the dye liquor onlywith alum as a mordant iron as a mordantcopper as a mordant.
 Indigo dye discovered in 6,000-year-old textiles from Peru - Science News.
 Posted The blue indigo dye commonly used in today's jeans was used by pre-Hispanic communities in Peru around 6,000 years ago.